BackupTheBerlios/linuxdcpp/linuxdcpp/Readme.txt

 GPL.

 Direct connect is a peer-to-peer file-sharing protocol.
 The most popular Windows client implementing this protocol currently is DC++.
-Direct connect clients connect to a central hub where they can view a list of clients or users connected to them.
+Direct Connect clients connect to a central hub where they can view a list of clients or users connected to them.
 Users can search for files and download them from other clients, as well as chat with other users.